 The action at Crissy Field never stops.
 Children and dogs (they don't have to be on a lead here) flock to the inviting water’s edge of San Francisco Bay, or they tug on kites flying in the spirited winds that blow through the nearby Golden Gate.
 Kite surfers take off from the beach to catch the winds here too.
 Expert surfers ride the waves underneath the Golden Gate Bridge at adjacent Fort Point.
 Joggers and bicyclists pass by families picnicking on the lawn while children play tag and do cartwheels on grassy open spaces.

-It is hard to believe this was once the concrete airfield for The Presidio, a sprawling Army base that is now transformed into national parkland.
-Now, Crissy Field is a perfect place to take in views of the Golden Gate Bridge and Alcatraz, watching sailing boats and freighters zoom by at eye level, while sipping a cocoa or a latte from the nearby Warming Hut Café.
+It’s hard to believe that this was once the paved-over airfield of The Presidio, a sprawling Army base that’s now been transformed into national parkland.
+Now, Crissy Field is a perfect place to take in views of the Golden Gate Bridge and Alcatraz, watching yachts and freighters zoom by at eye level, while sipping a cocoa or a latte from the nearby Warming Hut Cafe.